Do Bananas Help With Diarrhea? Doctor Explains.

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

 - Regarding home treatments for diarrhea, it would be unfair not to mention the BRAT diet.
 The four food components of BRAT are bananas, rice, applesauce, and toast.

-- However, presently its use is not recommended because it is considered unnecessarily restricting, and no scientific evidence supports its benefits.
+- However, its use is not recommended because it is considered unnecessarily restricting, and no scientific evidence supports its benefits.
 (1) (2)

-Why Banana is a Component of the BRAT Diet and Not Any Other Fruit?
+Why is a banana component of the BRAT Diet and Not Any Other Fruit?

 Nutritional value and composition of banana: